Once you’ve been blogging a while, it’s easy to feel uninspired when it comes to writing new blog posts.

 And the higher the number of items on the list, the better.

 Why?
 Well, because Google favours long-form content.
-It shows that your blog is informative and a source of authority in your niche (which is another word for field).
+It shows that your blog is informative and a source of authority in your niche (which is another word for field or sector).

 Google is also more likely to rank a listicle with, say, 10 items higher than a listicle with, say, 7 items on their Search Engine Results Pages (SERPs).